Cookie and Privacy Statement

 We do not sell your information to third parties, but we do work closely with third party suppliers who fulfil business activities for us (like credit reference agencies, debt recovery companies, management of customer rewards programme suppliers and market research firms.)

-We do not sell your information to third parties.
-However, we may from time to time disclose your information to the following categories of companies or organisations to which we pass the responsibility to handle services on our behalf: customer contact centres, direct marketing communications agencies and consultants, market research and market analytics service providers, credit reference agencies, debt recovery companies, customer rewards programme suppliers, software providers, TPS Agents our legal and other professional advisors
+Suppliers.
+We may from time to time disclose your information to the following categories of companies or organisations to which we pass the responsibility to handle services on our behalf: customer contact centres, direct marketing communications agencies and consultants, market research and market analytics service providers, credit reference agencies, debt recovery agents, customer rewards programme suppliers, software providers, cloud storage providers, TPS centres our legal and other professional advisors

 Transfers of your personal information outside of Europe